 Fascinated by culture

 Working in multinational companies often comes along with business travel.
 My first experience was a 2 month training course in Manchester.
-Staying for weeks on end at one of the Intercontinental Hotels was my first experience in business travel.
+At the time I was living in Barcelona.
+So staying for weeks on end at a local hotel was my first experience in business travel.
 Manchester was a fun city to be located in and the weekends there just flew by.

 Other Business trips have been to Milan, Ettlingen in Germany, Madrid, Seville, Lisbon, Barcelona, London and Edinburgh.
 Most of this corporate travel was organised for me.
 Although any business traveller knows that even the best laid plans don´t always work out.

 Over the last four or five years I´ve been travelling to the USA each autumn with my friends.
-Spending 6-9 days in different locations in America.
+Spending 10 day breaks in different locations in America.
 I´m not sure how many times we´ve actually done this now.
 It been quite a few.

 US Travel Highlights: Even single trip has been amazing, so I´m choosing two examples from a handful of trips.